gadventures/django-fsm-admin/README.md

 1. Add `fsm_admin` to your INSTALLED_APPS

-2. In your admin.py file, use the mixin to add behaviour to your ModelAdmin.
+2. In your admin.py file, use `FSMTransitionMixin` to add behaviour to your ModelAdmin.

         from fsm_admin.mixins import FSMTransitionMixin